 Please keep in mind that: these features overlapped in production cycles, I am not a Unimat expert, any Unimat information, additions or corrections that you would like to share I would gladly post here.
 Note: In General the Unimat DB, DB200, SL, SL1000 parts & access. are interchangeable.

-The first Unimat I bought had no belts.
-The fellow I bought it from assured me they were easy to find, maybe twenty years ago this was true.
+The first Unimat I bought ( about 30 years ago ) had no belts.
+The fellow I bought it from assured me they were easy to find, maybe forty years ago this was true.
 I tried O' rings.
 I tried belts.
 I made them.
 I bought them.
 I still wasn't happy with them.
 I finally teamed up with a belting manufacturer and I am now able to offer the best fitting belts ever to ride the pulleys of a Unimat!

 Please have a look at these other pages of interest on my Unimat web site